galanonym/.vim/readme.md

 Line Search

-    fN - jump forward to first 'N' in the current line 3fN - jump forward to third 'N' in the current line ; - repeat last jump
+    fx - move forward to top of first 'x' on line
+    3fx - move forward to top of third 'x' on line
+    ; - repeat last move
-    , - repeat last jump backwords
+    , - repeat last move backwords
-    t) - jump forward to first ')' in the current line, stop one char before ')'
+    tx - move forward till first 'x' on line (stop one char before)

+    Fx - move backward to top of first 'x' on line
+    Tx - move backward till first 'x' on line (stop one char before)

 Search

-    /something - use it to search for "something" string n - cursor to next match
+    /something - search for "something" string
+    n - cursor to next match
     N - cursor to previous match
-    ? - start searching up
+    ?something - search upwards for "something" string
     * - find next word that is same as word on cursor (fast search)
     # - find prev word that is same as word on cursor (fast search)
     /<Up> or /<Down> - scroll through search history